Andonome/judgement/plants.md

 The seeds are sticky, and float on the wind until they latch onto an animal (or traveller).
 One the carrier comes within range - poof!
 The dust spreads everywhere, and the seeds have been properly joined.
-The dust causes nautia, and sometimes hallucinations.
+The dust causes nausea, and sometimes hallucinations.

 ## Bedleafs
 These massive plants appear a little like gunnera, but larger.